 Postpartum nutrition is all about fueling the body to recover emotionally and physically.
-Also, it’s about giving you and the baby everything you both need if you have chosen to breastfeed.
+Also, it’s about giving you and the baby everything you need if you choose to breastfeed.

-There is a lot of great, informative advice out there, but let’s be honest: we spend our first couple of weeks, perhaps even months in a bit of a fog.
+There is a lot of great, informative advice, but let’s be honest: we spend our first couple of weeks, perhaps even months, in a bit of a fog.
 It can sometimes feel like a feeding frenzy filled with sleep deprivation and adjusting to a new life as a family.

 I want to stress that giving yourself a hard time over your nutrition and putting added pressure on yourself is not what’s needed.
 Be patient with yourself and this process.

-If you are breastfeeding, you are going to need more calories than you were consuming pre-pregnancy.
+If breastfeeding, you will need more calories than you were consuming pre-pregnancy.
 Let’s not get too caught up in what the detail of this needs to look like, as you might not know what you consumed pre-pregnancy, so how could you know how much more to add?

-If you’re not breastfeeding, you may be surprised to hear that you don’t require anything additional in postpartum than previously.
-Your iron levels could be lower than before, so you could consume iron-rich foods such as red meat, beans, lentils, etc. to help give your body a natural boost.
+If you’re not breastfeeding, you may be surprised to hear that you don’t require anything additional postpartum than previously.
+Your iron levels could be lower than before, so you could consume iron-rich foods, such as red meat, beans, lentils, etc., to help give your body a natural boost.

 Your iron levels will return to normal fairly quickly with a balanced diet unless you have been given iron tablets by your doctor or healthcare provider.

-This period is all about encouraging energy, rebuilding your strength, and helping yourself feel your best.
+This period is about encouraging energy, rebuilding your strength, and helping you feel your best.
 The foods you consume should help you do this.
-What we eat plays a massive role in how we feel, but also it can make a huge difference to your emotional well-being, too.
+What we eat plays a massive role in how we feel, but it can also significantly affect our emotional well-being.

-As a new mom, you may find that you need to eat less-than-ideal meals out of convenience due to a lack of time and resources.
-Low energy levels or the inability to plan in advance will also contribute to this.
-How do you nourish yourself promptly without turning to microwave meals or fast food, which we know are severely lacking in any nutritional value?
+As a new mom, you may need to eat “less-than-ideal meals” out of convenience due to a lack of time and resources.
+Low energy levels or the inability to plan will also contribute to this.

-- Bookmark some meal ideas in advance so you can turn to these when doing your food shopping.
-I found it helpful to take a look through some recipe books towards the end of my pregnancy and write down some meals that looked delicious to me that I knew I would enjoy.
+Then, you can turn to recipes when doing your food shopping.
+I found it helpful to look through some recipe books towards the end of my pregnancy and write down some delicious meals I knew I would enjoy.

-- When people ask what you need, suggest they bring some food your way.
-This could be lunch, or a dinner prepped that you can have that night or even pop in the fridge/freezer.
+When people ask what you need, suggest they bring some food your way.
+This could be lunch, a dinner prepped that you can have that night, or even pop in the fridge/freezer.

-The food that everybody enjoys eating can vary hugely, along with dietary habits, so I aim to provide you with some basic principles that you can follow.
+The food that everybody enjoys can vary hugely, along with dietary habits, so I aim to provide you with some basic principles you can follow.
 You can then adapt to your preferences.
-Adhering to these will make a massive difference to the way you feel and the nutrition you provide your body with:

 - Protein includes meat, fish, eggs, pulses, lentils, dark green leafy vegetables, natural yogurt, and nuts